miskaknapek/ld_frontend_v0/project_notes/log__luftdaten_viewer__gather_and_show__humidity_data.md

 				--- NOTES :
 						- one would still need to figure out when the last day value would be.
 							- get the UTC time and calculate decimal position?

+						- play function would need to :
+							- do automatic increments of time ( do set time step too )
+							- stop at the end.
+							- update the interface on each step
+							- update the play/stop button …